hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 apt install build-essential dkms linux-headers-$(uname -r)
 ```

-Find the *Devices* drop-down menu of the *VirtualBox VM* window (not in Debian Linux itself) and select *Insert Guest Additions CD image...* (depending on the version of *VirtualBox*, this menu can be on the top or on the bottom of the window).
+Find the *Devices* drop-down menu of the *VirtualBox VM* window (not in Debian Linux itself) and select *Insert Guest Additions CD image...* (depending on the version of *VirtualBox*, this menu can be on the top or the bottom of the window).

 {% include tip.html content="The *VirtualBox VM* window does not show the menu with the *Devices* entry anywhere?
     + This may happen when the *View* was set to *Scaled mode*.